 We’re making a DIY Lithium Battery

-Yep, instead of buying off the shelf 12V Lithium Batteries, we opted to purchase lithium battery cells, and make our own.
+Yep, instead of buying an off the shelf 12V Lithium Battery, we opted to purchase lithium battery cells, and make our own.
 If you’ve not looked into this, there are a million tutorials online for how to do it, and despite not being a 12V guru, I was pretty confident that we could build one without too much trouble.

 Of course, it helps when you have a good mate who’s done it before, and has been using custom made lithium batteries for some time, and who offers not only to order them, but to help charge and assemble them with you!